 PEACEFULLY RESOLVING ANGER:

-(From the book, The Other Side of Love, by Dr Gary Chapman)
+(This is one of the communication tools that comes from the book, The Other Side of Love, by Dr Gary Chapman)

 On a 3X5 card, write the following words: